Zup-Protocol/zup-ui-kit/README.md

 /// The function to be called when the button is pressed.
 If null, the button will be in inactive state final Function()? onPressed;

+/// Whether the button text & icon should be in the center of the button.
+Defaults to false final bool alignCenter;

+/// The width of the button.
+If null, the button will be as tight as possible final double? width;
 ```

 #### Zup Icon Button